hanien/dit827/README.md

         $ sudo pip3 install adafruit-circuitpython-mcp3xxxsudo
       ```
   ##### NOTE: Make sure that you are using [python3](https://www.python.org/download/releases/3.0/) to run it & [pip3](https://pip.pypa.io/en/stable/) for installation

+___

+# Android

+### Requirements
+* Make sure you have [Java 8](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html) installed
+* Install [AndroidStudio](https://developer.android.com/studio) *use all default/standard options, unless you know what you're doing*
+  * *If you want to run the app on an android studio emulator please use emulator with 9.7 pixels.*